 These two stereographic prints on salt paper, which were produced by Thomas J. Nevin in the late 1860s of Tasmanian ferns, bear his blind stamp, viz.
 "T. NEVIN PHOTO".
 They belong to a series of stereographs of ferns taken around the foothills of Mt Wellington, several held at the Tasmanian Museum and Art Gallery.
-These two stereographs are held in a private collection of Nevin descendants.
+These two stereographs are held in a private collection.

 Impress: "T. NEVIN PHOTO" stereographs of Tasmanian ferns ca. 1868